kodecocodes/i9t/custom-segues/custom-segues.markdown

 The hard part about all this is the terminology.
 You will be using protocols with very long names, which can be quite daunting.

 These are the protocols that you will be encountering.
-If you're floundering, don't worry if you don't understand them just yet - when you have used them a few times they will become clear.

 **UIViewControllerTransitioningDelegate** - the custom segue will conform to this protocol to specify the animator objects to be performed on presentation and on dismissal.